 The women are medically braindead, they are gone, they can no longer respond to them in any way, and yet the men cannot stop obsessing over them, tending to them, and in Benigno’s case, always talking to them.
 The men have basically nothing else in their lives that isn’t about their comatose sleeping beauties.
 They spend all their time at the hospital.
 They dress the women up in robes and bring them out on a terrace, position them like they’re whispering to each other about them.
 It’s fascinating.

-Pedro Almodóvar is an extraordinarily talented filmmaker, which I believe because I really like and enjoy his movies despite them all having such uncomfortable and problematic topics!
-This one was a doozy.
-And there’s another component, and also where the spoiler as well as content warning comes in: I’ve seen three Almodóvar films now, and every one of them has involved sexual assault.
+Pedro Almodóvar is an extraordinarily talented filmmaker, which I know because I really like and enjoy his movies and will be like, he’s the only male filmmaker I trust, and every one of them has involved sexual assault.
 Most of them also dive into some real thorny messiness with regard to gender and sexuality, often all three elements getting tangled up together, as they do in this one.
-His movies all very much ask to be UNPACKED, but they’re done with enough artistry and openness that I feel willing to, because I feel there is value here.
-Almodóvar is the sort of director I want making challenging movies about these topics, because he doesn’t shy away from wounds and difficulty, and yet he also isn’t being self-importantly ~dark~.
+His movies all very much ask to be UNPACKED, but Almodóvar is the exact sort of director I want making these movies, because he doesn’t shy away from wounds and difficulty, and yet he also isn’t being self-importantly ~dark~.
 There’s always something so colorful and approachable in his movies—melodramatic sure, but of the style of melodrama, where people cry a lot but the film doesn’t bog you down in it.
 Almodóvar films are never bogged down, their feet always light and unfettered, free to take a sudden, weird leap to land somewhere many projects could never reach.

-And the weirdest leap here is not the terrible, obvious thing you hope isn’t coming, what is, tragically, expected, but something I didn’t expect at ALL.
-Which is that one time when Benigno is telling Alicia about a silent film he went to, we get to see the fake silent film.
-Everything….is perfect.
+And the weirdest leap here is not the terrible, obvious thing you hope isn’t coming, but something I didn’t expect at ALL.
+Which is that one time when Benigno is telling Alicia about a silent film he went to, and we get to see the fake silent film.
+Everything is perfect.
 The makeup, the costumes, the sets, the frame rate, the acting.
-I was just exclaiming aloud the entire time!!
 It feels EXACTLY like a silent film you could watch, up until the point that it DOESN’T. Or you know, I should not say that—I have not actually watched any Spanish silent films.
 Perhaps the Spanish silent films are all dazzlingly psychosexual.